KCLP-CD

-KCLP-CD is a low-power Class A television station in Boise, Idaho, broadcasting locally on UHF channel 18.
+KCLP-CD (channel 18) was a low-power, Class A television station in Boise, Idaho, United States.
 Founded October 24, 1991, the station is owned by Treasure Valley Telecasting LLC.

 History

 On October 24, 1991, the FCC granted a construction permit to Hope Broadcasting Corporation to build a low-power television station on UHF channel 22 to serve the cities of Boise and Caldwell, Idaho.
 The FCC assigned the callsign K22DX to the station and following two extensions of the construction permit, the station was licensed on August 23, 1994 with a modification of the city of license to only specify Boise.
 The station took the call letters KCLP-LP in December 1997 and Alpha & Omega Communications LLC acquired the station in September 1999.